What are the best high protein vegetarian foods? How do you get protein as a vegetarian? Are there better and best vegetarian protein sources?

 - Folate, Vitamin C, calcium, iron, magnesium

-Use it in power bowls, or mixed with other grains and legumes for a protein packed bowl!
+Use it in stir-fries or mix it with other grains and legumes for a vegetarian protein salad or high protein vegetarian lunch.

 - 18 grams of protein